Morris Jeff Community School Programme of Inquiry:

-At MJCS we use the IB Primary Years Programme framework and the Louisiana state standards to develop our curriculum and our Programme of Inquiry.
+At MJCS we use the IB Primary Years Programme (PYP) framework and the Louisiana state standards to develop our curriculum and our Programme of Inquiry.
 The Programme of Inquiry consists of six transdisciplinary units taught at each grade level (Pre-K has four units).
 Students inquire into a unit within each theme every year.
 These units are transdisciplinary; teachers integrate the traditional subject areas into each unit as well as teach subject specifics as needed.
 As an IB school, we encourage inquiry and structure learning to allow students to be actively involved in their own learning through asking questions, experimenting, researching, collecting data, deepening understanding, and solving problems in diverse ways.
 Our units also encourage learning about both local and global communities and issues.

 The six transdisciplinary themes are: